-In its 175th anniversary year, the College will host a recognition dinner on December 5, 2018, to celebrate members of the lifetime giving societies.
-Fitton, Fenwick and Cornerstone members are invited to a very special evening at the Plaza Hotel in New York City.
-Online registration is now closed.
-If you are interested in attending, please contact Patricia Haylon at 508-793-2369.
+In its 175th anniversary year, the College hosted a recognition to celebrate members of the lifetime giving societies.
+Fitton, Fenwick and Cornerstone members spent very special evening at the Plaza Hotel in New York City.
+See photos from the event.

 This achievement society is named after a Worcester priest, the Reverend James Fitton.
 In 1836, Fr.
 Fitton founded Mount St. James Academy on a hillside farm near Worcester.

 The Fitton Society recognizes donors who have given from $100,000 to $499,999 to the College in their lifetime.

 This achievement society is named after Bishop Benedict J. Fenwick, head of the Catholic Church in Boston.
 Intending to establish a school for Catholic boys, Bishop Fenwick purchased Mount St. James Academy from Fr.
 Fitton in 1843.

 The Fenwick Society recognizes donors whose lifetime giving to the College totals from $500,000 to $999,999.